Managing small group visibility

 You can use the batch actions feature to make visibility changes to multiple, or even all, small groups.
 Head to the Groups section of the Small Groups module.
 Tick the checkbox of each group in the list for which you want to make visibility changes.
 From the drop-down batch Actions menu, select Edit.

 In the Edit pop up, tick and select the Visibility options as required.
 Notice also the other batch action options available for group Details, Sign Up and Custom Fields.

 Scroll to the bottom of the pop up window.
 The list of groups that will be updated is listed.
 Type I CONFIRM and then click Save to process the visibility changes to all the selected groups.

 Managing the visibility of small group details

 In addition to managing the visibility of small groups, you can also manage the visibility of each group's meeting details, running dates and group description (see screenshot below), and also optionally make visible certain small group custom fields on the member/public-facing group page that people see in My ChurchSuite, Connect and Embed.

 Visibility of these group details is a module setting that applies to all small groups that are set as visible in My ChurchSuite, Connect and Embed - it's not possible to control the visibility of group meeting details, group run dates, group description and custom fields on a group-by-group basis.

-To change the visibility settings for these fields of information, head into the Small Groups module settings via the cogwheels icon in the top-right corner of the module - you'll need manage module or Administrator permission to do this.
-Once there, select in turn the My ChurchSuite Options tab, and then the Connect Options tab, and then the Embed Options tab to complete the steps outlined below.
+To change the visibility settings for these fields of information, head into the Small Groups module settings via the 'cogwheels' icon - you'll need manage module or Administrator permission to do this.
+Once there, select in turn the My ChurchSuite Options tab, then the Connect Options tab and finally the Embed Options tab to complete the steps outlined below.

 On each tab, scroll down to the Details Visible section.
 Click Edit to make changes.